 Watch: Adams praises Reyna

 There is no doubting that.
-Despite standing at a relatively modest 5’8”, Adams covers more ground on average (7.35 miles) per 90 minutes than any other regular starter in Nagelsmann’s side, while Dayot Upamecano (21.99 mph) is the only first-team regular faster in a footrace than the Leipzig No.14 (21.31 mph).
+Despite standing at a relatively modest 5'8", Adams covers more ground on average (8.96 miles) per 90 minutes than any other regular starter in Nagelsmann's side, while the Leipzig No.14 is one of the fastest in the first-team squad at (21.31 mph).

 Not only that, but his all-round composure and game intelligence also make him a fearsome opponent, according to US men's national team head coach Gregg Berhalter: "Tyler Adams for a young player has a lot of maturity and plays like an older player.
 He can guide the team, lead the team in a very good way, lead by example."